unoplatform/uno.toolkit.ui/doc/controls/ExtendedSplashScreen.md

 ...
 ```

-### ExtendedSplashScreen in XAML
+### Set loading state content

-The example below demonstrates how to use `ExtendedSplashScreen` from XAML.
+The example below demonstrates a typical use of `ExtendedSplashScreen` in XAML.
 The [**LoadingContentTemplate**](xref:Toolkit.Controls.LoadingView) property below is inherited from `LoadingView`.
-It is used to define content that will be displayed during the loading/waiting state.
+This property is used to define content that will be displayed during the loading/waiting state.

 ```xml
 <!-- xmlns:utu="using:Uno.Toolkit.UI" -->